New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - they can prove that they treat the information properly.

 'Processing' covers practically anything that can be done with information - obtaining it, collecting it, sorting it, analysing it, discussing it, destroying it or even just filing it.
 The individuals to whom the information relates may be people (for instance, customers, or suppliers, or employees) with whom you have dealings now, with whom you hope to have dealings in the future, or with whom you have had dealings in the past.
 Most businesses cannot function without taking account of the Act's provisions: even defunct businesses might still be 'processing' (for example, holding) information.
-However, you are unlikely to fall foul of the Act unless:
+Beware of falling foul of the Act if you:

-- You process information unfairly - for example, without letting the individual know that you have it and what you are going to do with it.
+- Process information unfairly - for example, without letting the individual know that you have it and what you are going to do with it.

-- You collect information for one purpose, and then use it for another.
+- Collect information for one purpose, and then use it for another.

-- You collect too much information - if you are trying to sell people egg-timers, you do not need to know their shoe size.
+- Collect too much information - if you are trying to sell people egg-timers, you do not need to know their shoe size.

-- You fail to ensure that information is accurate and up-to-date.
+- Fail to ensure that information is accurate and up-to-date.

-- You hold on to information for longer than you need it.
+- Hold on to information for longer than you need it.

-- You fail to let individuals know what you have on them when they ask to see it (unless one of the statutory exemptions applies).
+- Fail to let individuals know what you have on them when they ask to see it (unless one of the statutory exemptions applies).

-- You send information outside Europe for processing, except to a limited list of countries with adequate data protection laws of their own.
+- Send information outside Europe for processing, except to a limited list of countries with adequate data protection laws of their own.

 2. What does registering ('notifying') involve?

-Most businesses are legally obliged by the Data Protection Act 1998 to notify the Office of the Information Commissioner (ICO) of what information they are collecting, and for what purpose.
+Most businesses are legally obliged by the Data Protection Act 1998 to notify the Information Commissioner's Office (ICO) of what information they are collecting, and for what purpose.
 The information you supply to the ICO when submitting a notification application goes onto a public register, to which anyone can have access.
-Notification currently costs £35, and has to be renewed every year.
+Notification costs £35, and has to be renewed every year.
 If you do not know whether you should notify, you can contact the Information Commissioner's Office.
 Or seek legal advice.